Achime11/OpenDiscussionPlatform/README.md

 # OpenDiscussionPlatform

  Open discussion platform with the following functionalities:
-- to have 4 types of users: unregistered visitor, registered user, moderator and administrator.
+- to have 4 types of users: unregistered user, registered user, moderator and administrator.
 - several discussion categories will appear on the first page.
 Every category there will be several topics for discussion.
-- topics in a category can be viewed in a new page.
+- topics in a category can be viewed on a new page.
 In case of which one category has more topics for discussion, they will be displayed paginated.
 - the discussions or the answers will be sorted according to established criteria